appcket/appcket-docs/docs/getting-started/installation-initial-setup.md

     * `helm install {PROJECT_MACHINE_NAME} ./{PROJECT_MACHINE_NAME}-0.1.0.tgz -n {PROJECT_MACHINE_NAME} -f helm/values-local.yaml --dry-run --debug`
     * `helm install {PROJECT_MACHINE_NAME} ./{PROJECT_MACHINE_NAME}-0.1.0.tgz -n {PROJECT_MACHINE_NAME} -f helm/values-local.yaml`
 1. Exec into running pods and yarn start them up and get to work.
 Be sure to run `yarn` to install npm modules
-    * `kubectl exec -n {PROJECT_MACHINE_NAME} -it svc/marketing -- bash`
     * `kubectl exec -n {PROJECT_MACHINE_NAME} -it svc/api -- bash`
     * `kubectl exec -n {PROJECT_MACHINE_NAME} -it svc/app -- bash`
+    * `kubectl exec -n {PROJECT_MACHINE_NAME} -it svc/marketing -- bash`
+        * Source code is mounted into the `/src` folder inside each container
+        * The marketing app is started in "production mode" by default.
+This means that its dockerfile is based on nginx and builds and serves files for production.
+But if you want to develop your marketing site, add the command in the deployment/helm/templates/appcket/marketing.yaml helm chart to `command: ["/bin/sh"]` and use the `{PROJECT_MACHINE_NAME}_nodejs` image instead of the `{PROJECT_MACHINE_NAME}_marketing` in `deployment/heml/values-local.yaml`.
     * You can also now use VS Code Remote Containers to work on the volume mounted files directly in the container
         * Shift + ctrl + P -> Attach to Running Container -> k8s_app_app-... or k8s_api_api-...
-    * Once you have an active shell in each container, you can run `yart start:dev` to start the api and `yarn start` for the app.
-The Keycloak/accounts server will start automatically.
+    * Once you have an active shell in each container, you can run `yarn` to install dependencies and then `yarn start:dev` to start the api and `yarn start` for the app.
+The Keycloak/accounts server will start automatically (you need to give the accounts service a couple minutes to completely load).
     * Access these local containers in your browser
         * Marketing: https://PROJECT_MACHINE_NAME}.localhost
         * API: https://api.{PROJECT_MACHINE_NAME}.localhost